ElanasBartulis/Members-Table/README.md

 To run this application locally, follow these steps:

-1. Clone the repository
+1. ``` Clone the repository ```
 2. Install Live Server Extension
 3. And just press "Go Live"

 ## Conclusion

-This Contact Management System represents one of my first significant JavaScript projects, serving as a valuable learning experience in web development.
+This Member Management System represents one of my first significant JavaScript projects, serving as a valuable learning experience in web development.
 Through this project, I gained practical experience with various JavaScript concepts including:

 - DOM manipulation
 - Event handling